acosgames/anime-trivia-simple/README.md

 Server code is built using NodeJS code and bundled into a single `server.bundle.js` file for both developmet and production.

-`database.json` is used to store large amounts of data in JSON format.
+`database.json` is used to store large amounts of data in JSON format, and must be in the `./game-server/` folder

-It is accessed via `globals.database()`.
+It is accessed via `globals.database()` in the server code.
+It is not shared with client.

 ## About Simulator